 - Tight eyewear, often found with goggles and wraparound glasses because of a lack of air flow.

 - Increased humidity in the air settling on lenses.

 - Human exertion adding body heat and moisture through sweat.

-The most obvious struggle involves the inconvenience of eliminating the fog by continually having to clean lenses.
-But those with an eye for safety also realize the significant safety issues resulting from having to deal with fogged up safety eyewear.
+Anyone with an eye for safety realizes the significant issues resulting from having to deal with fogged up eyewear, regardless of the cause.